Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What is a validator?

-The Terra Core is powered by the Tendermint consensus.
+The Daodiseo Core is powered by the Tendermint consensus.
 Validators run full nodes, participate in consensus by broadcasting votes, commit new blocks to the blockchain, and participate in governance of the blockchain.
 Validators are able to cast votes on behalf of their delegators.
 A validator's voting power is weighted according to their total stake.

 ### What is a full node?

 A full node is a program that validates the transactions and blocks of a blockchain.
 Validators must run full nodes.
 Full nodes require more resources than light nodes,  which only processes block headers and a small subset of transactions.
-Running a full node means you are running a non-compromised and up-to-date version of the Terra Core software with low network latency and no downtime.
+Running a full node means you are running a non-compromised and up-to-date version of the Daodiseo Core software with low network latency and no downtime.

 It is possible and encouraged for any user to run full nodes even if they do not plan to be validators.